edward-stuart-johnson/data-analytics-power-bi-report/README.md

 ![](column_chart_setup_screenshot.png)

 I added a Line Chart visual to the top of the page.
-It shows [Total Customers] on the Y axis, and uses the created Date Hierarchy for the X axis.
-Users area allowed to drill down to the month level, but not to weeks or individual dates.
+It shows [Total Customers] on the Y axis and uses the created Date Hierarchy for the X axis.
+Users are allowed to drill down to the month level but not to weeks or individual dates.

 ![](line_chart_setup_screenshot.png)

-I added a trend line, and a forecast for the next 10 periods with a 95% confidence interval:
+I added a trend line and a forecast for the next 10 periods with a 95% confidence interval:

 ![](line_chart_forecast_setup_screenshot.png)

-I created a new table which displays the top 20 customers, filtered by revenue.
+I created a new table that displays the top 20 customers filtered by revenue.
 The table shows each customer's full name, revenue, and number of orders.

 ![](top_20_customers_filters_screenshot.png)

-I added conditional formatting to the revenue column, to display data bars for the revenue values.
+I added conditional formatting to the revenue column to display data bars for the revenue values.

 ![](top_20_customers_filters_and_conditional_formatting_screenshot.png)

 I created  a set of three card visuals that provide insights into the top customer by revenue.
 They display the top customer's name, the number of orders made by the customer, and the total revenue generated by the customer.

-I added a date slicer to allow users to filter the page by year, using the "between" slicer-style.
+I added a date slicer to allow users to filter the page by year using the "between" slicer style.

 ![](Customer_Detail_Page_Screenshot.png)

 ## Creating an Executive Summary Page

-I created a page to give an overview of the company's performance as a whole, so that C-suite executives and quickly get insights and check otucomes against key targets.
+I created a page to give an overview of the company's performance so that C-suite executives can quickly get insights and check outcomes against key targets.

-I created cards visuals for my Total Revenue, Total Orders and Total Profit measures.
-I used the Format > Callout Value pane to ensure no more than 2 decimal places in the case of the revenue and profit cards, and only 1 decimal place in the case of the Total Orders measure.
+I created card visuals for my Total Revenue, Total Orders and Total Profit measures.
+I used the Format > Callout Value pane to ensure no more than 2 decimal places in the case of the revenue and profit cards and only 1 decimal place in the case of the Total Orders measure.

-I added a revneue trendign line chart by copying the line graph from my Customer Detail page, and change the Y-axis to Total Revenue.
+I added a revenue trending line chart by copying the line graph from my Customer Detail page and changing the Y-axis to Total Revenue.

 I added a pair of donut charts, showing Total Revenue broken down by Store[Country] and Store[Store Type] respectively.

-I added  a bar chart showing number of orders by product category.
-I copied the Total Customers by Product Category donut chart from the Customer Detail page
+I added  a bar chart showing the number of orders by product category.
+I copied the Total Customers by Product Category donut chart from the Customer Detail page.

-I went to the visual's "Build a visual" pane to change the visual type to Clustered bar chart
+I went to the visual's "Build a visual" pane to change the visual type to a Clustered bar chart.

-I changed  the X-axis field from Total Customers to Total Orders
+I changed  the X-axis field from Total Customers to Total Orders.

-With the Format pane open, I clicked on one of the bars to bring up the Colors tab, and sleeced a colour from my chsoen theme.
+With the Format pane open, I clicked on one of the bars to bring up the Colors tab and select a colour.

 ###  KPI Visuals